kuzuanpa/kTFRUAddon/README.md

 MultiBlock Machine in IV or later

-**Current development Focusing**
+**Recently Updates**
 ![](libs/readme1.png)
-A Large and Powerful Heat Source use SunLight.
-THE POWER OF SUN!
+What does Flywheel and Water have in common?
+They can both store energy!
+Use those flywheel box and large water sink to store your RU!

 **Internationalization && Localization**

-Unlike GtegTech6 itself,kTFRUAddon use internal language files.
+Unlike GregTech6 itself,kTFRUAddon use internal language files.
 If you are good at English and another language, feel free to PR!

 zh_CN: